unmukta/unmukta/README.md

 # 💫 About Me:
-I’m Zephyr, a gaming enthusiast.q Exploring new game worlds and ideas.
+I’m Unmukta, a gaming enthusiast.q Exploring new game worlds and ideas.

 ## 🌐 Socials: